Fumiko HAYASHI

 (女の日記 | Onna no nikki).

 Serialised in Fujin Kōron from January 1936.
-Published by Daiichi Shobō in January 1937.
+Published in book form by Daiichi Shobō in January 1937.

 Japanese: 1937.